matchstick/exifsort/README.md

 ## sort

-The sort command performs a number of steps:
+The sort command performs a number of steps.
+It can also optionally scan and sort in one command.

-  1. Collect media information via scanning a directory or reading a json file from scan
-  1. Indexing the media by method
   1. Create a directory for output
+  1. Collect file mapping to creating time via scanning a directory or reading a json file
+  1. Indexing the media by method.
+To prevent filename collisions sort renames files.
+  1. If using **move** it will remove duplicates in the src directory.
   1. Transfer media to the output

 Examples: